-Parish Councils in Suffolk have lately become more significant, as two District Councils (St Edmundsbury and Forest Heath) have merged to become West Suffolk and may now seem more remote.
+Parish Councils in Suffolk have lately become more significant, particularly with the proposed local government re-organisation and a move to unitary authorities.
 The parish councillors know the villages and can now represent their views directly to other authorities like West Suffolk and the Area Boards, Health Authorities, Police and Fire Authorities at County level.

-The parish council is entitled to be consulted on planning applications, which include work to listed buildings and on proposals in conservation areas, and is often consulted on such things as schools and roads.
+The parish council is entitled to be consulted on planning applications, which include work to listed buildings and on proposals in conservation areas, and is sometimes consulted on such things as schools and roads.
 It puts the parish's case at public inquiries.
-Recent moves from Government toward greater 'localism' are set to increase the role of Parish Councils even further, especially in the field of development control and planning.
+Recent moves from Government toward greater 'localism' may increase the role of Parish Councils even further, especially in the field of development control and planning.
 An example of this is the Parish Council's support of the Neighbourhood Plan Working Group, a parish led project which will help local people to identify and promote the right development for their community (whilst still meeting local and national planning guidance and requirements).